avillasenorh/gtomo_docs/docs/data/ehb.md

   dynamically re-identified)
 - takes into account the Earth's 3D structure through the use of patch corrections

+## Travel time residuals in the EHB bulletin

+One of the reasons for the improvement in location provided by the EHB location code is that it incorporates a number of travel time corrections that take into account differences from ray-tracing in a 1D model on a sphere, namely:

+- ellipticity correction \( elcor \)
+- elevation correction \( ecor \)
+- patch correction \( scor \).
+Takes into account the difference from 1D
+  model beneath the station (in reality a n x n degree patch).
+- bounce point correction \( tbath \) for depth phases pP, sP and other phases with surface bounce points (PP).
+- bounce point water correction \( twater \) for phases that have a free surface bounce point in the water (pwP).

+So if the observed (uncorrected) traveltime is \( obstt \) and the predicted (uncorrected) travel time is \( prett \), the raw and EHB location residuals are calculated as:

+$$rawres = obstt - prett$$

+$$resid_{EHB} = obstt - (prett + elcor + ecor + tbath + twater + scor)$$

+However, for the tomography the patch correction must not be included in the computation of the travel time residual, because it contains information on the 3D structure that we want to obtain.

+Therefore, the travel time residual that we will pass to the tomography code is

+$$resid_{tomo} = obstt - (prett + elcor + ecor + tbath + twater)$$

+**CHECK THIS!!**

 ## Versions of the bulletin

 The original EHB bulletin (Engdahl et al. 1998) included nearly 100,000 events